 Summary of Michigan’s Road Funding Package

-On November 10, 2015, Governor Snyder signed the $1.2 billion legislative transportation revenue package.
+On November 10, 2015, former Governor Snyder signed the $1.2 billion legislative transportation revenue package.
 This is the largest state investment in transportation in Michigan history.
 Below is a high-level summary of the main points:

 - Roughly one-third flows to MDOT; two-thirds to counties, cities and villages.
-After full phase in, local agencies will see an estimated 60 percent increase in Act 51 revenue over their 2015 allocation.
+After full phase in, local agencies see an estimated 60 percent increase in Act 51 revenue over their 2015 allocation.

-- $400 million in additional fuel tax revenues (fuel taxes will rise to 26.3 cents per gallon for both gas and diesel).
+- $400 million in additional fuel tax revenues (fuel taxes rise to 26.3 cents per gallon for both gas and diesel).

 - $200 million from a 20 percent increase in vehicle registration fees.

 Starting in 2019, $600 million in additional revenue was phased in from an income tax redirection.
 The transfers have been phased in over a period of three years: $264 million in 2019; $468 million in 2020; and the full $600 million in 2021 and going forward in subsequent years.
 This money is divided between the State Trunkline Fund, county road commissions, and cities and villages.

 Excise tax on recreational marijuana was allocated to the Michigan Transportation Fund for distribution to the State Trunkline fund, county road commissions, and cities and villages during fiscal year 2021 and will continue to be allocated in subsequent years.
 The projected revenue for the next three fiscal years is $50.0 million in 2022, $59.0 million in 2023, and $67.9 million in 2024.